 An interviewer asked him, "What is it that you preach?"

-[Drug users could be reached too (statistics in a hearing to the US Senate shows how much.)
-"We must supply them with some tangible, simple, natural means to glorify all aspects of their personality and life," said Maharishi.]
+◦Reduced substance abuse is another, marked effect of TM (Transcendental Meditation).
+"We must supply them with some tangible, simple, natural means to glorify all aspects of their personality and life," said Maharishi too.